keep-smile/angular-demo/README.md

 Data download as XLSX file

+(e2e and unit tests)

 #### Known issues

 - Not refactored - code duplication
 - Poor Mat Design implementation
 - Poor Mobile adaptation
 - Poor CSS usage and structure
+- Tests is in the progress - just couple e2e checks on this moment

 ### Run details